 Clothing and Accessories

-No matter how informal your work environment, a professional job candidate needs to wear a suit to her first meeting.
+No matter how informal your work environment, a professional job candidate needs to wear a suit for her first meeting.
 The selected outfit tells you how well the candidate will interact with and be perceived by customers.

 The chosen accessories either telegraph professionalism – or they don’t.
-A briefcase, a leather portfolio, a nice pen, leather purse and shined shoes present a solid, professional appearance.
+A briefcase, a leather portfolio, a nice pen, leather purse, and shined shoes present a solid, professional appearance.
 They tell you the candidate cared enough to want to make a good first impression.

 Makeup, perfume, and jewelry, worn tastefully, can add to your perception of their professionalism.
 Dirty fingernails or scuffed shoes tell you the person is careless, too hurried, or unaware of the impression they have on others.
 Not good.

 Alternatively, if the candidate attempted to look polished and professional for the interview – and doesn’t – this is likely as good as it gets.
 Decide what works for your organization, and make your best selection.
 The candidate’s chosen clothing and accessories are a form of powerful nonverbal communication.
 Listen when hiring.
-Attentiveness, eye contact, body language and facial expressions are nonverbal communications that can tell you much about the candidates you consider hiring.
+Attentiveness, eye contact, body language, and facial expressions are nonverbal communications that can tell you much about the candidates you consider hiring.